-The University of Vermont's Department of Anthropology in The College of Arts & Sciences invites applications for a full-time, tenure-track faculty member at the rank of Assistant Professor in Biological Anthropology to join our nationally recognized and award-winning faculty.
-The position will start in the Fall 2023 semester.
+The University of Vermont's Department of Anthropology in The College of Arts & Sciences invites applications for a full-time, tenure-track faculty member at the rank of Assistant Professor in the subfield of Sociocultural Anthropology.
+The position will start in the Fall 2024 semester.

 The successful candidate should:

-- Hold a Ph.D. degree in Anthropology, Biological Anthropology, or Medical Anthropology;
+- Hold a Ph.D. degree in Social or Cultural Anthropology by the time of appointment.

-- Be able to successfully mentor and advise undergraduate students, and potentially graduate students, in addition to providing professional contributions and service.
+- Be able to successfully advise and mentor undergraduate students, and potentially graduate students, in addition to providing professional contributions and service.

 The successful candidate will assume a range of responsibilities that include: